kmanditereza/edge-ai-standards-mqtt/Standards for Edge AI System Compatability with MQTT.md

 ```
 Below is a breakdown of the key components found within this payload format:
-* `identifier`: This represents a unique ID for an individual inference which might be useful or necessary for historical review or fo mapping model predictions to a given piece of input data
+* `identifier`: This represents a unique ID for an individual inference which might be useful or necessary for historical review or for mapping model predictions to a given piece of input data
-* `model`: This object provides important metadata about the model used to generate this output (*note to standards contributors* `identifier` and `version` will already be captured in the topic, so these values are redundant and could likely be removed)
+* `model`: This object provides important metadata about the model used to generate this output
+  * `identifier`: A unique identifier that can be used to reference an individual model
+  * `version`: The unique version of this model that was used to generate an inference
+  * `name`: The human-friendly name for this model
 * `tags`: Tags provide a way to incorporate metadata related to the input fed into the model that generated an inference, including the topic that it came from, as well as a hash of the incoming data itself
+  * `srcTopic`: The topic that a model subscribed to in order to generate a prediction (relevant for "Fully-integrated" and "Ambassador" patterns)
+  * `messageID`: The id of the message payload that this inference was generated in response to (relevant for "Fully-integrated" and "Ambassador" patterns)
+  * `inputSizeInBytes`: Size of the model input data for this inference
+  * `inputSha256Digest`: SHA256 digest of the model input (for security purposes)
-* `results`: The object containing a model's outputs (i.e. predictions or inferences).
-Results can be provided as one of three types:
+* `results`: The object containing a model's outputs (i.e. inferences).
-    * `textValue`: This type would exclusively be used to return raw text results
-    * `jsonValue`: This type would be used to return a JSON object in raw text
-    * `base64EncodedValue`: This type would be used to return a JSON object in a base64 encoded format
+  * `classPredictions`: This key:value pair will be specific to the `modelType` format that is used by this model.
+The key _must_ match the value found in the `modelType` field.
+  * `modelType`: Unique name for a specific model inference format.
+It can be one of the formats included in this specification, or a custom format developed for a niche application.
+This value needs to match
+  * `dataType`: This field represents the inference result object dataformat.
+Typically this value will either be 'stringValue' or `base64EncodedValue`.
 * `explanation`: This field provides space to incorporate explainable outputs directly from the model itself.
 Explainable outputs are typically used to provide insight into how a machine learning model came to it's prediction

 ### Sparkplug MQTT model payloads